-CityScape is the latest attempt at Downtown revitalization via big project.
-For the most part, its design is unimpressive, but the Arrogant Butcher’s location at the northwest corner of Jefferson and First Street is one part of CityScape that was designed with some true urban sensibility.
+The Arrogant Butcher’s location at the northwest corner of Jefferson and First Street is one part of CityScape that was designed with some true urban sensibility.
 Patio seating wraps around the corner, and extensive windows create a dialogue between the restaurant’s interior and the sidewalk.
-Light rail stations at Washington / Central, First Avenue / Jefferson, Third Street / Washington, and Third Street / Jefferson are all just a few blocks away.
+The light rail stations at Washington / Central, First Avenue / Jefferson, Third Street / Washington, and Third Street / Jefferson are all just a few blocks away.
+Bike racks are found along First Street just slightly to the north of the restaurant with more found across Washington.

-The restaurant borrows liberally from dining trends and even other Fox restaurants.
-Pretzel buns are big these days, and Arrogant Butcher offers them with melted provolone as an appetizer, or as the bread in a turkey pastrami sandwich.
-The kale salad recalls a similar dish at Fox’s True Food based on a green that has long been relegated to use as a garnish.
+The kale salad, somewhat similar to versions at other Fox brands, is based on a green that was once relegated to use as a garnish but is now nearly ubiquitous.
 Champagne vinaigrette might normally be too sweet as a dressing but offers nice a counterpoint to the slightly bitter leaves.
 Roasted cauliflower and marcona almonds add depth and crunch to the dish.
+The Mediterranean chicken salad is surprisingly interesting and filling with tabouleh, feta, cucumbers, tomatoes, and vibrant flavor notes from lemon, mint, and sumac.

 2 E. Jefferson St., Phoenix AZ 85004